Skip to Main Content

 Diuretics (water pills) -- Diuretics, particularly furosemide (Lasix), which belongs to a class called loop diuretics, may reduce levels of vitamin B1 in the body.
 It's possible that other diuretics may have the same effect.
 If you take a diuretic, ask your doctor if you need a thiamine supplement.

-Phenytoin (Dilantin) -- Preliminary evidence suggests that some people taking phenytoin have lower levels of thiamine in their blood, and that may contribute to the side effects of the drug.
-However, that is not true of all people who take phenytoin.
+Phenytoin (Dilantin) -- Preliminary evidence suggests that some people taking phenytoin have lower levels of thiamine in their blood, which may contribute to the side effects of the drug.
+However, this is not true of all people who take phenytoin.
 If you take phenytoin, ask your doctor if you need a thiamine supplement.

 Ambrose, ML, Bowden SC, Whelan G. Thiamin treatment and working memory function of alcohol-dependent people: preliminary findings.
 Alcohol Clin Exp Res.
 2001;25(1):112-116.